-This course will use worked examples and flowcharts and will focus on commercial leases issues including Agreements for Lease, “substantial performance”, surrenders and regrants, rent deposits, holding over and periodic leases.
+This course uses worked examples and flowcharts and focuses on commercial leases issues including agreements for lease, 'substantial performance', surrenders and regrants, rent deposits, holding over and periodic leases.

 Other topics to be covered include:

-- What is the meaning of 'residential property' - when can you assess commercial property as residential and use the lower rates of tax?
+- What is the meaning of 'residential property', and when can you assess commercial property as residential and use the lower rates of tax?

 - The new rules on linked transactions and multiple dwellings relief

 • Linked transactions and connected parties as regards company and commercial property transactions - the sting in the tail of the rate reductions

 -How to prevent further tax claims - voluntary disclosures